learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/TensorFlow-Keras.md

 - TensorFlow is probably the most widely used framework for building and training AI models in the world right now.
 - In comparison to PyTorch, it is even simpler to build and train your own AI models and is better at deploying models in production to build AI products.
 - This framework provides a tool called [TensorBoard](https://www.tensorflow.org/tensorboard) which graphically displays the data for easy debugging.
-- TensorFlow can be used with most popular programming languages:
+- TensorFlow can be used with most popular programming languages.
+For example:
   - It has a stable API for Python.
   - It has APIs without a backward compatability guarantee for Javascript, C++, and Java.
   - It even has third-party language binding packages for C#, Haskell, Julia, MATLAB, R, Scala, Rust, OCaml, and Crystal.